uddiptojana10/uddiptojana10/README.md

 - 👀 I’m interested in web development and software development.
 - 🌱 I’m currently learning C and web development.
 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me mail me at : janauddipto@gmail.com
+- 📫 Mail me at : janauddipto@gmail.com

 <!---
 uddiptojana10/uddiptojana10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.